actsasflinn/coherence-tool/README.md

 ----------------------------

-Download the Oracle Coherence C++ libraries from OTN untar/unzip to your preferred location (mine is /usr/local/libcoherence)
+Download the Oracle Coherence C++ libraries from OTN untar/unzip and copy the "coherence-cpp" into this directory

-1. Edit the build.sh file and specify your COHERENCE_PATH variable to where ever you untarred/unzipped the OTN libraries and specify your ARCH variable as 32 or 64
+1. Edit the build.sh file and specify your ARCH variable as "32" if needed (default is set to 64)
-2. Edit the run.sh file and specify your COHERENCE_PATH variable to where ever you untarred/unzipped the OTN libraries
-3. ./build.sh
+2. ./build.sh
-4. Configure your config/coherence-cache-config.xml file for your environment
+3. Configure your config/coherence-cache-config.xml file for your environment
-5. See usage
+4. See usage

 Windows Setup
 -------------

-Download the Oracle Coherence C++ libraries from OTN unzip and copy the coherence-cpp directory into the project folder
+Download the Oracle Coherence C++ libraries from OTN unzip and copy the "coherence-cpp" directory into this directory

-1. Open the solution file and update the VC++ directories to point to your coherence-cpp directories
+1. Open the solution file and update the VC++ directories to point to the "coherence-cpp" directory
 2. Build the solution
 3. Configure your config/coherence-cache-config.xml file for your environment
 4. See usage